tcgilbert/rocket-sauce/README.md

   }
 }
 ```
+___
 ## 2.)
 Asteroids and Fuel
 - The biggest challenge I faced with the game obstacles was creating a dynamic spawn rate and spawn location
 ### Spawn Locations
-- Every obstacle spawned is created above the canvas, with a downward velocity depending on what object it is.
+- Every obstacle spawned is created above the canvas.
+Also each object has a downward velocity depending on its type.
 All this function does is return a random `x position` whenever an object is created.
 ```javascript
 function randomStartPos() {
   let ranNum = Math.ceil(Math.random() * 10);